At first sight, Survey Club looks like a great way to make some extra money by taking online surveys.

 So from this, it looks like you can probably join no matter where you live.
 But as I also showed above, this does not mean there will be options to earn in all countries.

 Is Survey Club worth joining?

-I honestly cannot see any reasons to join Survey Club.
+I honestly cannot see good reasons to join Survey Club.

-In my opinion, the focus of the site is to promote other survey panels to make money by getting you to sign up.
+In my opinion, one of the main focuses of the site seem to be to promote other survey panels to make money by getting you to sign up.
 This is clear from both the opportunities you can find on the site, the sign-up process and the emails you start receiving after signing up.

 From other survey sites, you will receive an email when they have a new survey available to you.
 The emails from Survey Club are promotions of other survey panels they want you to sign up for.

 It is fine that it promotes other panels.
 I just think there is too little focus on quality, and there is absolutely no need to sign up just to get a short and superficial list of survey sites, where not even all of them are worth joining.

 You can find a list of the best survey sites many other places without having to sign up for anything.
 You can, for example, check out a list of the top 10 paying survey sites here.